gunrock/gunrock/README.md

 to Erich Elsen and Vishal Vaidyanathan from
 [Royal Caliber](http://www.royal-caliber.com/) and the [Onu](http://www.onu.io/) Team for their discussion on library development and the dataset auto-generating code.
-Thanks to Adam Maclaughlin for his technical discussion.
+Thanks to Adam McLaughlin for his technical discussion.
 Thanks to Oded Green on his technical discussion and an optimization in CC primitive.

 This work was funded by the DARPA XDATA program under AFRL Contract